 Per Home Depot, manufacturer claims these are transporting issues.
 I say BS.
 These are issues due to a lack of Quality Control procedures being implemented by a manufacturer.
 At this point Home Depot is trying to see if we can get a door by a different manufacturer while I am still paying for the Feather River doors.
 Do not recommend them at all.

 This is Bobbi from Feather River Door Customer Service.
-I'm sorry to hear about your experience and would like to work with you to resolve this issue.
+We're sorry to hear about this and would like to assist in some resolution.
 Please contact us at firstname.lastname@example.org.
 We hope to hear from you.

 I bought a $2200 fiberglass entry door in 2010.
 Painted every two years.
 This year, I found "jamrot".
 I contacted the warranty department, and was told that it wasn't covered in the 10 year warranty.
 What a waste of money.
 I only wish that I would have read some of these poor reviews before I bought this piece of junk.
 Steer clear of these doors and this company.

 MICHIGAN -- Purchased this door and when it rains the water leaks in the door insert.
 I called the manufacturer Feather River and unless I return the door they cannot do anything.
 I cannot easily uninstall the door since I obviously did not keep the old door and it would be quite difficult to leave my front entry open!!!
 Not at all happy with this purchase.

 TACOMA, WASHINGTON -- Purchased door from Home Depot 4 years ago @$4000, and $1000 installation cost.
 Door started to fade and crack within 2 years.
 Now 4 years later... pine wood jams splitting and rotting.. as well as center jam loose.
 After repeated attempts to get the Feather River warranty dept to honor the warranty... they refuse.
 Can't reach any of authority and they refuse to identify who the President or CEO to escalate my concerns and get the matter resolved.